In this procedure, a heat lesion is created on certain nerves with the goal of interrupting the pain signals to the brain, thus eliminating pain.

-Success rates vary, but typically about 30% to 50% of patients undergoing this procedure will experience significant facet or sacroiliac joint pain relief for as much as two years.
-Of the remaining patients, about 50% will get some pain relief for a shorter period.
+Success rates vary, but typically about 30% to 50% of patients undergoing this procedure for low back pain will experience significant pain relief for as much as two years.
+Of the remaining low back pain patients, about 50% will get some pain relief for a shorter period.

 In This Article:

-Radiofrequency Neurotomy Concerns
+- Radiofrequency Neurotomy Follow-up

-Potential Complications of Radiofrequency Neurotomy
+- Potential Complications of Radiofrequency Neurotomy